PKUFlyingPig/Self-learning-Computer-Science/README.md

 | [MIT18.02: Multi variable calculus](https://ocw.mit.edu/courses/mathematics/18-02sc-multivariable-calculus-fall-2010/) | 🌟🌟🌟        |
 | [MIT18.06: Linear Algebra](https://ocw.mit.edu/courses/mathematics/18-06sc-linear-algebra-fall-2011/syllabus/) | 🌟🌟🌟        |

 Think you have already been expert in these three courses ?
-Trust me, spend some time to read the course notes, it will deepen your understanding !
+Trust me, spend some time reading the course notes, it will deepen your understanding !